 BRETHREN CHURCH.
-In 1809, the Evangelical Association adopted a German translation of the Methodist Episcopal Church's Articles of Religion, adding an article on the last judgement from the Augsburg Confession.
-These were reduced to twenty-one in 1816, omitting polemical articles against Roman Catholics and Anabaptists, and later condensed to nineteen.
-In 1815, the United Brethren in Christ adopted a Confession of Faith based on an 1814 Confession and 1789 Lehre by Philip William Otterbein.
-A more comprehensive Confession was composed in 1889, including an article on sanctification reflecting the influence of the Heidelberg Catechism.
-The 1946 conference that formed the Evangelical United Brethren Church adopted both the Confession of Faith of the United Brethren in Christ and the Articles of Faith of the Evangelical Church.
-In 1962 a new Confession of Faith was completed, including articles on "Sanctification and Christian Perfection" (Article XI) and "The Judgement and Future State" (Article XII).
-This was adopted in the 1968 merger with the Methodist Church that produced the United Methodist Church.
+The Confession of Faith of the Evangelical United Brethren Church traces its roots from the doctrinal developments of the Evangelical Association and the United Brethren in Christ traditions.
+In 1809, two years after the death of Jacob Albright, the Evangelical Association adopted a German translation of the Methodist Episcopal Church's Articles of Religion with the addition of an article on the last judgement from the Lutheran Augsburg Confession of 1530 and an essay on Christian perfection by George Miller.
+These were reduced to twenty-one in 1816, omitting polemical articles against Roman Catholics and Anabaptists.
+These were later condensed to nineteen, the number of articles maintained by the Evangelical Church when it was formed in 1923.
+In 1815, the first general conference of the United Brethren in Christ adopted a Confession of Faith with seven articles.
+A more comprehensive Confession of Faith was composed in 1889, with thirteen articles, including an article on sanctification.
+In 1946, when the Evangelical United Brethren Church was formed, it retained both the Confession of Faith of the United Brethren in Christ and the Articles of Faith of the Evangelical Church.
+In 1962, a new Confession of Faith was completed containing sixteen articles.
+This was adopted in the 1968 merger with the Methodist Church that resulted in the United Methodist Church.
+The sixteen articles are as follows: